 The bombers crossed the English coast at Folkestone at 11:36 hours.
 Escorting them were Bf 109s from JG 27 and I./JG 52 at medium altitude, JG 53 providing top cover, and approximately thirty aircraft from JG 3 flying close escort.
 Elements of Lehrgeschwader 2 operated ahead of the main force.
 A strong headwind slowed the Dorniers, increasing fuel consumption among the Bf 109s while simultaneously aiding RAF fighters climbing from the north.

-At 11:50 hours, Spitfires of Nos.
-72 and 92 Squadrons attacked from above, breaking up JG 53’s top cover.
-No. 603 Squadron soon joined the fight, engaging JG 3’s close escort.
-Hurricanes from Nos.
-253 and 501 Squadrons delivered head-on attacks against the bombers, holding their formation steady under intense defensive fire.
-Additional squadrons—Nos.
-229 and 303—became engaged as the battle spread across Kent.
+By 11:50 hours, Spitfires of Nos.
+72 and 92 Squadrons attacked from above, breaking up JG 53’s high cover.
+No. 603 Squadron soon joined the engagement against JG 3’s close escort, while Hurricanes of Nos.
+253 and 501 Squadrons pressed home head-on attacks against the bombers, holding formation under intense defensive fire.
+Additional RAF squadrons entered the battle as the fighting spread across Kent and south-east England.

 Contrary to later popular accounts, Holmes’s combat report did not describe a deliberate ramming.
 The incident nevertheless became embedded in public mythology as an emblem of desperate resistance.

-By 13:00 hours, the first phase had ended.
-Churchill, watching the plots clear from the table, expressed satisfaction as RAF fighters returned to refuel and rearm.
-Of the Duxford Wing’s 56 aircraft, only 49 remained serviceable for the afternoon.
+By 13:00 hours, the first phase of the battle had ended.
+Churchill, watching the plots clear from the operations table, expressed satisfaction as RAF squadrons returned to refuel and rearm.
+Of the Duxford Wing’s fifty-six aircraft, only forty-nine remained serviceable for the afternoon fighting.

 13:45–15:45 Hours: The Afternoon Attack